stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 It is 1997.
 Chess world champion Garri Kasparov takes on Deep Blue - the most advanced chess AI system of its time.
 High noon for human versus machine.
 Then it happens, already in the first game: Kasparov observes an AI move that he cannot understand.

 This move is pure randomness, the result of a bug in Deep Blue's software.
 But instead of realising the machine's limitations, Kasparov is overtaken by fear: He thinks this move is a sign of higher intelligence, and concludes that the machine might be unconquerable with his mere human strategies [^1].
 That throws him off track with his match plan - and ultimately, he loses.
-Kasparovs defeat became known as the first big loss of humankind against AI.
+Kasparov's defeat became known as the first big loss of humankind against AI.
 But *the human lost not because of the machine's abilities but because of the man's fears*.

 ![TEDx Let's go](http://stdm.github.io/images/TEDx/tedx-letsgo.jpg)